mrfdev/CMI/Resources/Add-ons/discordsrv/README.md

 - Get the alerts.yml and put it in `~/plugins/DiscordSRV/` and do not run the `discord reload` command just yet.

 - Customize the globally set channels from your DisordSRV's config.yml, to match the alerts as you would prefer it.
-Optionally add new ones for stuff like #spydog or #watchdog, or right click specific channels in your Discord server and get the unique id for the channel names.
+Optionally add new ones for stuff like #spydog or #watchdog, or right-click specific channels in your Discord server and get the unique id for the channel names.

 - Optionally remove any alerts you do not want.